IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 In order for non-superusers to start creating Dataverse collections or datasets, you need click "Edit" then "Permissions" and make choices about which users can add Dataverse collections or datasets within the root Dataverse collection.
 (There is an API endpoint for this operation as well.)
 Again, the user who creates a Dataverse collection will be granted the "Admin" role on that Dataverse collection.
 Non-superusers who are not "Admin" on the root Dataverse collection will not be able to do anything useful until the root Dataverse collection has been published.

-As the person installing the Dataverse software, you may or may not be a local metadata expert.
+As the person installing the Dataverse Software, you may or may not be a local metadata expert.
 You may want to have others sign up for accounts and grant them the "Admin" role at the root Dataverse collection to configure metadata fields, templates, browse/search facets, guestbooks, etc. For more on these topics, consult the :doc:`/user/dataverse-management` section of the User Guide.

 Persistent Identifiers and Publishing Datasets
 ----------------------------------------------

-Persistent identifiers are a required and integral part of the Dataverse software.
+Persistent identifiers are a required and integral part of the Dataverse Software.
 They provide a URL that is guaranteed to resolve to the datasets or files they represent.
-The Dataverse software currently supports creating identifiers using DOI and Handle.
+The Dataverse Software currently supports creating identifiers using DOI and Handle.

 By default, the installer configures a default DOI namespace (10.5072) with DataCite as the registration provider.
 Please note that as of the release 4.9.3, we can no longer use EZID as the provider.
 Unlike EZID, DataCite requires that you register for a test account, configured with your own prefix (please contact support@datacite.org).
 Once you receive the login name, password, and prefix for the account, configure the credentials in your domain.xml, as the following two JVM options::